okviz/okviz.github.io/_mydocs/calendar-pro/options/appearance/rows.md

     - /calendar-pro/options/toolbar/layout.md
 ---

-The **Rows** parameter manages the number of the rows displayed by the visual.
+The **Rows** option defines the number of the rows displayed by the visual.

 The **Default value** is 1.